xmos/lib_xua/doc/rst/arch.rst

       USB Audio Core Diagram

 :ref:`usb_audio_threads` shows how the components interact with each other in a typical system.
-The green circles represent cores with arrows indicating inter-core communications.
+The green circles represent threads with arrows indicating inter-thread communications.